 Shaolin Snake Kung Fu

-Almost nothing is black and white and nothing is everything as everything is not nothing or simpler put; most everything is shades of Gray.
+Almost nothing is black and white and nothing is everything as everything is not nothing or simpler put; most everything is in shades of gray; and then there are the colours.
 Shaolin also follow the principles of the Dao which works with Yin and Yang, the two Opposing and Complementing Universal Principles/Forces.
 And this is also represented in the Animal Model as The grater Yang (Tiger) lesser Yang (Panther), Lesser Yin (Crane) and greater Yin (Snake).
-Although we will not delve into the Dao, we will be using it's principles to explain and show the Animal Characteristics!.
+Although we will not delve into the Dao, we will be using it's principles to explain and show the Animal Characteristics!

 We will also not be delving into the principles of the Nature versus Nurture argument.
 We believe that Genetics determine who you are and nurture determines how this will be expressed.
 If you genetics predispose you to being a 300 lb 7 foot strong female, it will be with great difficulty and effort that you will become a National Ballet Dancer; not impossible but a little difficult.
 On the other hand if your genetics predispose you to being a 5 foot, slender male you may find it difficult to become a Open Division World Wrestling Champion; not impossible but a bit difficult.
 So, your genetics play and important role in who you are as your upbringing will greatly influence how you are able to express this.